The 2020 field may be crowded — but maybe not as crowded as we originally thought

 On the 2020 trail, per NBC’s Kyle Stewart

-Independent Howard Schultz is in Tempe, Ariz., for a book talk… Sherrod Brown hits Cleveland, Ohio on the first stop of his “Dignity of Work Tour”… And John Delaney stumps in Iowa.
+Independent Howard Schultz is in Tempe, Arizona, for a book talk … Sherrod Brown hits Cleveland, Ohio, on the first stop of his “Dignity of Work Tour” … And John Delaney stumps in Iowa.

 Want to be an NBC political campaign embed reporter?